 33. Sales Returns & Allowances Journal Entries

-This lesson will introduce you to the sales returns and allowances account.
-It allows returns and allowances to be tracked and reveal trends.
-Easy to follow examples will illustrate the journal entries.
+This lesson introduces you to the sales returns and allowances account.
+Journal entries for this account allows returns and allowances to be tracked and reveal trends.
+Easy-to-follow examples illustrate these journal entries.

 34. Trade Credit: Advantages & Disadvantages

 When done properly, trade credit can generate more sales for both retail merchants and the suppliers they buy from.
 There are also other advantages and disadvantages for both parties from trade credit transactions.

 35. What is Trade Credit in Business? - Definition & Types

 Trade credit is similar to consumer credit but it is between businesses.
 Trade credit allows a retailer to take possession of inventory today and pay for it at a later date.
 The process will be illustrated with simple examples and a formula.

 Did you know… We have over 200 college courses that prepare you to earn credit by exam that is accepted by over 1,500 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.